Vietnam Air War Memorial

 Museum of Flight, Seattle

-“Project Welcome Home” was conceived by a group of Military veterans from all services who flew in the Vietnam war.
-The 3 million dollar memorial sponsored by the Museum of Flight is to be located on an large site, alongside the river, next to the Museum on Boeing field in Seattle.
-It will consist of plazas, sidewalks, walls, plaques and an actual restored B-52 mounted on an elevated stand.
-In addition the memorial will feature a 8 ft 6 inch tall bronze statue of a “returning airman” created by sculptor James Nance.
-As of 1 September 2018 all funding has been raised by the generosity of the local community.
+“Project welcome home” was conceived by a group of Military veterans from all services who flew in the Vietnam war.
+The 3 million dollar memorial sponsored by the Museum of Flight is located on an large site, alongside the river, next to the Museum on Boeing field in Seattle.
+It consists of plazas, sidewalks, walls, plaques, and an actual restored B-52 mounted on an elevated stand.
+In addition, the memorial features an 8 ft 6 inch tall bronze statue of a “returning airman” created by sculptor James Nance.
+All funding was donated by the generosity of the local community.

 Sculpting a Memorial +

 Nance believes that even a generic figure should have the sensitivity of a portrait, so he used an actual model for the project, a cadet at the AF Academy.
 Nance believes that the model’s youth, energy, and idealism shines through the clay and bronze to create a believable and sensitive “returning airman.”